yash2002vardhan/naptick_assignment/README.md

    docker compose up --build
    ```

+Please note that Gradio may take a few minutes to initialize inside the Docker container.
+You can monitor the container logs to track the startup progress.

 ## Features and Other details
 This can be accessed from the Google doc present at this link: [Naptick_Assignment](https://docs.google.com/document/d/1L-lmqtymVzcR5taQ-d3nLUIdj7yirM4yEspezLH29aw/edit?usp=sharing)